 Adding, managing, removing users and groups

-Project (Backups) Due next term (This is a project for Admin II course, but you might want to start it early.)
+Project (Backups) is due next term (This is a project for the Admin II course, but you might want to start it early.)

 |System Administrator Tasks||Common tasks required of system administrators||IT Management Overview||Describes IT management and ITIL|

 |Human Resource Management for IT||Describes issues for IT management||MIS Links||MIS web resources|

 |PMO Overview||Describes Project Management Office (PMO) governance||ITIL||The official ITIL website; see also the companion Best Management Practice website|

 |Code of Ethics||System administrator's code of ethics||Soft Skills||A discussion of certifications, job interviewing tips, and required “soft skills”|

 |Salary Surveys||Annual IT salary survey results from www.dice.com (A fuller PDF report for 2013 is also available)||YborStudent System Journal||A snap-shot of the official YborStudent System Journal|